etoile-et-toi-mp3/NYCU_113S_IntroToAI_FinalProject/README.md

 ## Background

-Customized Dressing Benchmark (穿搭寶 / C.D.B.) is a project developed by [etoile_et_toi.mp3](https://github.com/etoile-et-toi-mp3) and (tbm) during the second semester of the 113 academic year (Feb.
+Customized Dressing Benchmark (穿搭寶 / C.D.B.) is a project developed by [etoile_et_toi.mp3](https://github.com/etoile-et-toi-mp3), [slashotw](https://github.com/slashotw), [tingyun1412](https://github.com/tingyun1412), and [EthelHsiao](https://github.com/EthelHsiao) during the second semester of the 113 academic year (Feb.
 2025 ~ Jun.
 2025) as a final project for the "Introduction to Artificial Intelligence" course, which is instructed by A.P.
 Yu-Chun Yen (顏羽君) at National Yang Ming Chiao Tung University, Taiwan.

 ## Purpose